Tsuchijo/Social-Interaction-Analysis-/readme.md

     - 'teamshare' is the root of the teamshare path, change it to how teamshare is mounted on your system

 2. setup required python environment
-    - First create a new conda environment, make sure conda is installed then, run ```conda create -n social_interaction python=3.10.12```
+    - First create a new conda environment, make sure conda is installed then, run ```conda create --name myenv --file spec-file.txt``` myenv can be replaced with whatever you want your environment named.
     - activate env with ```conda activate social_interaction``` then run ```conda install pip```
     - run ```pip install -r requirements.txt``` while in the project directory to install all required pacakges
 3. demo of how to use the code to load data should be in ```test_trials.ipynb```, which is setup to use the preprocessed 'littermate interaction' trials, if you wish to use data from a different set of trials change the ```teamshare``` variable in config.py to point to that set of data and then run ```process_data_script.py```, before running make sure to press ```ctrl-shift-p``` (command instaed of ctrl if on mac) and then find the option python: select interpreter and set it to be the social interaction

+Step by step setup

 ## File Formatting